gravyboat/salt-book/en/chapter01-introduction/chapter01.rst

 part of your infrastructure, the ``Salt master`` itself can even be a ``Salt minion``!

-The transporation method used is ZeroMQ, it's fast efficient, and powerful.
+The transporation method used is ZeroMQ, it's fast, efficient, and powerful.

 With just the information introduced here we can get started with Salt.
 There are many more facets, but those don't need to be explained till we actually